Julian calendar: Year numbering

 The principal method used by the Romans to identify a year for dating purposes was to name it after the two consuls who took office in it, the eponymous period in question being the consular year.
 Beginning in 153 BC, consuls began to take office on 1 January, thus synchronizing the commencement of the consular and calendar years.
-The calendar year has begun in January and ended in December since about 450 BC according to Ovid or since about 713 BC according to Macrobius and Plutarch (see Roman calendar).
+The calendar year had begun in January and ended in December since about 450 BC according to Ovid or since about 713 BC according to Macrobius and Plutarch (see Roman calendar).
 Julius Caesar did not change the beginning of either the consular year or the calendar year.
 In addition to consular years, the Romans sometimes used the regnal year of the emperor, and by the late 4th century documents were also being dated according to the 15-year cycle of the indiction.
 In 537, Justinian required that henceforth the date must include the name of the emperor and his regnal year, in addition to the indiction and the consul, while also allowing the use of local eras.

 In 309 and 310, and from time to time thereafter, no consuls were appointed.
 When this happened, the consular date was given a count of years since the last consul (called "post-consular" dating).
 After 541, only the reigning emperor held the consulate, typically for only one year in his reign, and so post-consular dating became the norm.
 Similar post-consular dates were also known in the west in the early 6th century.
 The system of consular dating, long obsolete, was formally abolished in the law code of Leo VI, issued in 888.

 Only rarely did the Romans number the year from the founding of the city (of Rome), ab urbe condita (AUC).
 This method was used by Roman historians to determine the number of years from one event to another, not to date a year.
 Different historians had several different dates for the founding.
 The Fasti Capitolini, an inscription containing an official list of the consuls which was published by Augustus, used an epoch of 752 BC.
 The epoch used by Varro, 753 BC, has been adopted by modern historians.
 Indeed, Renaissance editors often added it to the manuscripts that they published, giving the false impression that the Romans numbered their years.
 Most modern historians tacitly assume that it began on the day the consuls took office, and ancient documents such as the Fasti Capitolini which use other AUC systems do so in the same way.
 However, Censorinus, writing in the 3rd century AD, states that, in his time, the AUC year began with the Parilia, celebrated on 21 April, which was regarded as the actual anniversary of the foundation of Rome.